dan-v/copperheados-stack/README.md

+# This repository is no longer maintained.
+I've migrated to https://github.com/dan-v/rattlesnakeos-stack.

 ## What is CopperheadOS
 CopperheadOS is a Linux-based mobile operating system with a focus on privacy and security.
 It builds on the latest stable release of the Android Open Source Project which is Android without any Google apps and services.